gabssnake/kindaVim/README.md

 # THE BLAH BLAH

-this was a closed source paid app at first. this is now an open source paid app. the docs are [here](https://github.com/godbout/kindaVim.theapp).
+kindaVim was a closed source paid app at first. it is now an open source paid app. the docs are [here](https://github.com/godbout/kindaVim.theapp).